brettz9/integrity-matters/README.md

 ## Potential to-dos

-1. Fix: Avoid reinserting fallbacks if detected in some way as next item
+1. Fix: Avoid reinserting fallbacks (and beginning disclaimer comments) if detected in some way as next item
 1. Enhancement: Add some auto-fallbacks, e.g., `window.jQuery` for
     well-known libraries?
 1. Enhancement: Could make optional to only update URL if that version